xd009642/tarpaulin/README.md

 Issues, feature requests and pull requests are always welcome!
 For a guide on how to approach bugs found in Tarpaulin and adding features please check [CONTRIBUTING](CONTRIBUTING.md).

+Rust 1.23 introduced a regression in the compiler affecting tarpaulin's accuracy.
+If you see missing lines or files, check your compiler version.

 ## Roadmap